 In RadarCat we present a small, versatile radar-based system for material and object classification which enables new forms of everyday proximate interaction with digital devices.
 We further demonstrate four working examples including a physical object dictionary, painting and photo editing application, body shortcuts and automatic refill based on RadarCat.

-We propose and evaluate a novel design point around a tilt-based text entry technique which supports single handed usage.
+In SWiM, we propose and evaluate a novel design point around a tilt-based text entry technique which supports single handed usage.
 Our technique is based on the gesture keyboard (shape writing).
 However, instead of drawing gestures with a finger or stylus, users articulate a gesture by tilting the device.
 This can be especially useful when the user’s other hand is otherwise encumbered or unavailable.

 We present a technique for detecting gestures on the edge of an unmodified smartwatch.
 We demonstrate two exemplary gestures, i) SideTap - tapping on any side and ii) Slingshot - pressing on the edge and then releasing quickly.
 Our technique is lightweight, as it relies on measuring the data from internal Inertial measurement unit (IMU) only.
 With these two gestures, we expand the input expressiveness of a smartwatch, allowing users to use intuitive gestures with natural tactile feedback, instead of limiting the interaction to the small touch screen only.

-We present a virtual keyboard system that enables freehand midair text entry for distant display while only requiring a low-cost depth sensor.
+We present TiTAN, a virtual keyboard system that enables freehand midair text entry for distant display while only requiring a low-cost depth sensor.
 Leveraging user’s spatial familiarity with the QWERTY layout, our system allows users to input text in thin air by mimicking the typing action they usually perform on a physical keyboard or touchscreen device.
 Both hands and ten fingers are individually tracked, along with clicking action detection to enable a wide variety of interactions.
 We propose three midair text entry techniques: bi-manual hunt-and-peck, ten fingers touch-typing and one hand shape writing.

 We present a novel framework for mixed reality based remote collaboration system, which enables a local user to interact and collaborate with another user from remote space using natural hand motion.
 Unlike conventional system where the remote user appears only inside the screen, our system is able to summon the remote user into the local space, which appears as a virtual avatar in the real world view seen by the local user.